When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Introduction

+\textbf{Single-Model Perspective.} In RAG systems, an LLM decides whether to answer by jointly interpreting the query and retrieved context.
+Prior studies on over-refusal~\cite{or-bench,cover} show that contextual risk cues can alter this decision and lead benign queries to be refused.
+However, these studies primarily characterize such behavior passively using predefined inputs.
+Our focus is different: we investigate whether an attacker can actively construct query-relevant context that changes the model's risk perception.
+As Figure~\ref{fig:intro_comparison}(b) illustrates, pairing a benign identification query with an attacker-crafted protective order record can present the disclosure as a compliance risk, triggering refusal under the model's own safety criteria without explicit refusal instructions or adversarial suffixes.

-\textbf{Cross-Model Perspective.} Despite differences in architecture and training, mainstream safety alignment practices rely on highly overlapping risk categories and refusal criteria~\cite{Constitutional_AI,Safe_RLHF}, which we term \textit{alignment homogeneity}.
-For example, safety policies across models are consistent on many common refusal categories, such as content involving physical harm, hate and discrimination, and compliance risks~\cite{Safe_RLHF,Comprehensive_Survey_of_LLM_Safety_Evaluation,llamaguard}.
-We refer to the risk context defined by these shared refusal criteria as restricted risk context.
-Consequently, a restricted risk context constructed on accessible safety-aligned models is likely to transfer to unknown target models, enabling effective blocking attacks even under strict black-box settings without real interaction feedback.
+\textbf{Cross-Model Perspective.} Despite differences in architecture and training, we observe substantial overlap in the risk categories and refusal criteria of safety-aligned LLMs~\cite{Constitutional_AI,Safe_RLHF}, a phenomenon we term \textit{alignment homogeneity}.
+For example, safety policies across models are consistent on many common refusal categories, such as Physical Harm, Social Bias, and Compliance Risk~\cite{Safe_RLHF,Comprehensive_Survey_of_LLM_Safety_Evaluation,llamaguard}.
+We refer to query-relevant context that activates these shared refusal criteria as \textit{restricted risk context}.
+As shown in Figure~\ref{fig:intro_comparison}(b), restricted risk context validated on an accessible model may elicit similar risk judgments in unknown targets, enabling blocking attacks under strict black-box settings without target feedback.

-Based on these insights, we propose TabooRAG, a surrogate-model-based transferable blocking attack framework.
-In an accessible surrogate RAG environment, TabooRAG leverages an \textit{attacker LLM} to automatically optimize blocking documents that are both stably retrievable and capable of inducing model refusals, and then directly transfers them to the target RAG system.
-Unlike prior methods that rely on instruction injection or adversarial suffixes, TabooRAG centers on constructing restricted risk context around the query within documents to trigger refusals.
-To address the large number of ineffective trials required for unguided document optimization, we introduce a query-aware strategy library.
+Based on these insights, we propose TabooRAG, a surrogate-based transferable blocking attack framework.
+An \textit{attacker LLM} optimizes one blocking document per query in a surrogate RAG environment for retrievability and refusal induction, then transfers it directly to an unknown target system.
+Unlike prior attacks that rely on instruction injection or adversarial suffixes, TabooRAG constructs restricted risk context around query-related content to manipulate the model's risk perception and trigger refusal.
+To reduce ineffective exploration, we introduce a query-aware strategy library.
 The key assumption is that strategies effective at blocking a certain class of queries tend to generalize to queries with similar semantics and intent.
-Accordingly, TabooRAG abstracts queries into profiles and retrieves previously validated strategies as heuristic starting points, thereby reducing ineffective exploration.
+Accordingly, TabooRAG abstracts queries into profiles and reuses validated strategies from semantically similar queries as heuristic starting points.